Plant memory: Storage and recall

 While there are many hormones that dictate major plant processes and eventual changes in physiology, auxin remains the most prevalent hormone.
 Auxin serves to increase cell length, stimulated by light or gravity in processes known as phototropism and gravitropism, respectively.
 In terms of plant memory, Auxin may act as the mechanism as to which plants respond to stimuli previously encountered.
 Auxin moves to different sides of the cell, depending on the particular cell type and process initiated.
 In phototropism, auxin is transported to the side of the plant shaded.
 This is accomplished through the PIN transport proteins.
 PIN proteins act as a conduit for auxin, allowing auxin to flow between cells.
 As auxin accumulates on the shaded side of the plant, the hormone promotes cell elongation in the cells.
 Auxin does this by stimulating the expansibility of cell walls.
 This allows cells to expand and elongate, making the plant bend in one direction.
 This also occurs in the roots, under a different stimulus.
 Auxin also plays a role in regulating gene expression.
 The genes that are regulated are correlated with cell expansion biochemistry and physiology.
 In What a Plant Knows, David Chamovitz describes an experiment in which they test a plants long-term memory regarding past trauma.
 While the experiment (stated above) concluded that plants can store trauma memory, the exact mechanism is unknown.
 Chamovitz, along with the original perpetrators of the experiment Rudolf Dostal and Michel Tellier, postulate that Auxin may play a pivotal role in trauma memory because of the hormone's role in regulation of growth through multiple mechanisms including long term gene expression.

-Trauma memory is a great example illustrating the physiology of memory storage and recall in plants.
-While the mechanisms responsible for it have yet to be determined, our current understanding of plant physiology allows us to propose three pathways to explore: Ca2+ flux, electrical signaling, and auxin stimulation.
-Long-term trauma memory is only one of the many distinct types of memory in plants and understanding its physiological and molecular mechanisms could reveal discoveries pertinent to other memory processes such as immune memory or musclemotor memory.
+Trauma memory is an example illustrating the physiology of memory storage and recall in plants.
+While the mechanisms responsible for it have yet to be fully determined, our current understanding of plant physiology allows us to propose three pathways to explore: Ca2+ flux, electrical signaling, and auxin stimulation.
+Long-term trauma memory is only one of the many distinct types of memory in plants and understanding its physiological and molecular mechanisms could reveal discoveries pertinent to other memory processes such as immune memory or muscle-motor memory.